Need for Blood Transfusion?

 - Quantity of blood and type of blood or blood products to be transfused.

-- Name of the hospital/ clinic, date of procedure, and time of the start of blood transfusion.
+- Name of the hospital or clinic, date of procedure, and time of the start of the blood transfusion.

 - Complications of the procedure.
-Common consequences include transmission of infections and reaction to blood/ blood products.
+Common consequences include the transmission of infections and reactions to blood or blood products.

-- Measures to be taken, given by the doctor, in case of reaction to blood including the name of drugs, route of administration, and dosage according to the age of the patient.
+- Measures to be taken, given by the doctor, in case of a reaction to blood include the name of the drug, the route of administration, and the dosage according to the age of the patient.

 - Confidentiality and privacy agreement.

-- Emergency contact/ next of kin person of the patient.
+- Emergency contact or next of kin of the patient.

 - Signature of the doctor.